ilceppo/CareKitUIWatchExtension/README.md

 Only a subset of components is currently available.

-Simple task card and list appearance
-Instruction task and list appearance
+Simple task card and simple task list appearance, instructions task and simple task list appearance, log task card, checklist task card.
-Log task card
-Checklist task card

-More components coming soon
+More components coming soon.